iAppropriate/PastebinVisualizationEngine/Readme.md

 Akshit Jain (avj2668@rit.edu)

 ## Summary:
 The goal of this project is to visualize pastebin pastebin data using datasets of our chosing and subsequently visualize that data in a useful format.
 For an academic demonstration we decided to visualize IP addresses, domains and email addresses.
 The project is a two-prong approach.
-The first segment involves data of interest in obtained using a Pastebin Scraper and processed into either a TSV or a CSV.
+The first segment involves data of interest obtained using a Pastebin Scraper being processed into either a TSV or a CSV.
 The second phase involves reading this data into a Javascript object that matches the appropriate visualization.

 ## Back-end: